 At just 18 years old, George Lombard Jr., the Yankees’ first-round pick from the 2023 draft, showcased his potential with an opposite-field home run in the eighth inning against the Toronto Blue Jays, demonstrating his ability to hit for power.

 His introduction came from Yankees top prospect Spencer Jones, who had a perfect 5-for-5 record at the plate across two games, including a home run, four RBIs, a walk, and being hit by a pitch.
-While enjoying his personal success in Sunday’s 12-6 win, Jones also highlighted the performance of another young talent.
-George Lombard Jr., this fellow prospect, participating in spring training for the first time, made a strong impression with a home run in his initial appearance.
+While enjoying his personal success in a 12-6 win, Jones also highlighted the performance of another young talent.
+George Lombard Jr., this fellow prospect, participating in spring training for the first time, made a strong impression with a home run in his initial appearance in 2024 spring training.

 Jones expressed his excitement for George Lombard Jr., mentioning that it was the first time he had seen him play in a game.
 The top prospect stated that he had heard positive things about George from others and described him as a good kid who gets along well with everyone.
 Additionally, he noted that George Lombard Jr. is bilingual, which helps him connect with others, and mentioned that coaches have a high regard for him due to his work ethic and passion.